Nyanyan/NyanTimer/manual.md

 * **PAD2IN**
   Input pin of left pad

-Users may not use PAD1OUT, PAD1IN, PAD2OUT, PAD2IN
+Users might not use PAD1OUT, PAD1IN, PAD2OUT, PAD2IN

 ##### Variables

 * **int output[7]**
-  An array, the information of time will be in it to output the signal.
+  An array, the information of time will be in it to output the signal and output on the LCD.
 * **char stat**
   Status
 * **int minute, second, msecond**